Careers

 • Proficiency with Microsoft Office products, especially Outlook, Word, and Excel

 Physical Demands: Visual acuity, manual dexterity, hearing, driving, standing, walking, sitting, stooping, bending, lifting, and carrying 50 pounds.
-Reasonable accommodation may be made to enable individuals with disabilities to perform their essential duties.
+Reasonable accommodations may be made to enable individuals with disabilities to perform their essential duties.

 Working Conditions: